buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/Types/IfcMarineFacilityTypeEnum.md

 ### NAVIGATIONALCHANNEL
 A natural navigable watercourse (such as a river) that needs to be managed or have improvements applied.
 This includes defined navigational areas in open seas and bays.
- NOTE definition in ISO 6707: open passage for conveying or containing water
+ NOTE definition in ISO 6707: open passage for conveying or containing water.

 ### BREAKWATER
 A longitudinal structure that protects a shore area, harbour, basin or estuary from waves.
- NOTE Definition in ISO 21650: structure protecting a shore area, harbour, anchorage and/or basin from waves NOTE Definition in ISO 6707: long structure in a body of water designed to protect a basin or the shore from waves
+ NOTE Definition in ISO 21650: structure protecting a shore area, harbour, anchorage and/or basin from waves NOTE Definition in ISO 6707: long structure in a body of water designed to protect a basin or the shore from waves.

 ### DRYDOCK
 a Dry dock is an enclosed chamber (by gate) that allows the draining of water for the construction or repair of marine vessels.
- NOTE definition in ISO 6707: dock with gates from which water can be drained or pumped, leaving it dry to enable a vessel to be built or repaired
+ NOTE definition in ISO 6707: dock with gates from which water can be drained or pumped, leaving it dry to enable a vessel to be built or repaired.

 ### JETTY
 A berthing structure, that extends out into the sea usually perpendicular to the coastline, primarily for the transfer of liquid bulk materials.